Skip to main content

 Using HTTP Practical Demonstration

-With this validation method, you host a file containing a DigiCert generated random value (provided for the domain in your CertCentral account) at a predetermined location on your website: [domain]/.well-known/pki-validation/fileauth.txt.
-Once the file is created and placed on your site, DigiCert visits the specified URL to confirm the presence of our random value.
+With this method, host a file containing a DigiCert-generated random value at a predetermined website location: [domain]/.well-known/pki-validation/fileauth.txt.
+Once the file is created and placed on your site, DigiCert goes to the specified URL to confirm the presence of our random value.